Skip to content

 For Evaporator Coils (Inside Unit)

 For regular maintenance of indoor coils, especially if you have family members with allergies or asthma, the SpeedClean CoilShot Coil Cleaner Tablets are brilliant.
-You just dissolve these tablets in water, and they create a cleaning solution that's effective yet gentle enough for frequent use.
+You just dissolve these tablets in water, and they create a cleaning solution that's highly effective yet gentle enough for frequent use.

 blue-cleaners